 Compare Travel Insurance Plans

-They’re cheaper than comprehensive plans, They tend to be more popular with travelers on a budget who don’t require extensive medical care while overseas.
+They’re cheaper than comprehensive plans.
+They tend to be more popular with budget travelers who don’t require extensive medical care while overseas.

 With limited coverage plans, you also pay a deductible for each sickness or injury.
-For example, Consider you have a limited coverage policy with a $100 deductible, then you must pay the deductible for each treatment received before your insurance coverage begins.
+For example, consider that you have a limited-coverage policy with a $100 deductible; you must pay the deductible for each treatment received before your insurance coverage begins.

-Example: If you or your known relative are traveling to the USA and have to undergo hip surgery.
+Example: If you or a known relative is traveling to the USA and has to undergo hip surgery.

 Considering the Cost of hip surgery = $40,000